 In 1985, record company Chrysalis created a fake, animated Max Headroom character in the UK as a virtual TV star.
 At that time, the Coca-Cola Company obtained permission from Headroom and realized his appeal to young consumers, and made him the center of advertising campaigns and a series of advertisements directed by Ridley Scott.
 According to Coca-Cola, these spots helped Headroom gain 76% recognition among teenagers.

-Coca Cola Nutrition Fact: It depends on the can size of Coca Cola.
-However, according to Healthline, a 222 ml Coke can contain 21 mg caffeine, a 355 ml Coke can contain 32 mg caffeine, and a 591 ml Coke can contain 53 mg caffeine.
+Coca-Cola Nutrition Fact: It depends on the can size of Coca-Cola.
+However, according to Healthline, a 222 ml Coke can contain 21 mg of caffeine, a 355 ml Coke can contain 32 mg of caffeine, and a 591 ml Coke can contain 53 mg of caffeine.

-So, tell us honestly, were we able to amaze the Coke lovers with these Coca Cola trivia facts?
+So, tell us honestly, were we able to amaze Coke lovers with these Coca-Cola trivia facts?
 Which fact surprised you the most?
 Comment below!